zeroz41/pso_wine/pso/android/winlator.md

 https://www.reddit.com/r/PSO/comments/1lo9jd3/how_to_get_ephinea_running_on_retroid_pocket_mini5/

-Note*** Turnip driver is for snapdragon, use vir if on other android cpu.
+Note*** Turnip driver is for snapdragon, use vortek/vir if on other android cpu.